 - Successful quitter (confirmed by carbon monoxide validation): measuring the level of carbon monoxide in the bloodstream provides an indication of the level of tobacco use.
 This is a motivational tool as well as a validation of smoking status.
 It should be attempted on all people who self-report as having successfully quit at the four-week follow-up, except for those who are followed up by telephone.

-The SDD survey of secondary school pupils in years seven to 11 (mostly aged 11 to 15) in England is published by NHS Digital.
-The last survey was in 2016.
+The SDD survey is a biennial survey of secondary school pupils in years 7 to 11 (mostly aged 11 to 15) in England, published by NHS Digital.
+The last survey was in 2018.
+Prior to 2014, the survey was conducted annually.

 Pupils were categorised in three ways based on the responses given: